fatpat314/SwiftSamplerSequencer/README.md

 + ~~Buttons change color in time~~
 + ~~Button play sound when pressed~~
 + Get button to play sound when color is changed
++ + Create a struct in the globalstate file to represent each independent button
++ + Hold the playSound logic in those struct cases
 + Get button to play a different sound per cell
 + When button held, record until button is released